glotzerlab/garnett/doc/readerswriters.rst

 HOOMD-blue XML
 --------------

-The HOOMD-blue XML-format contains topological information about one individual frame.
+The HOOMD-blue XML format contains topological information about one individual frame.
 HOOMD-blue provides a writer for this format, which is classified as deprecated since version 2.0.

 .. autoclass:: garnett.reader.HOOMDXMLFileReader